-The City is currently drafting a new Workforce Plan that provides some flexibility in dealing with changes to service levels and in resourcing new emerging priorities, and this is reflected in the life of the LTFP.
+The City's current Workforce Plan 2019-2022 provides flexibility in dealing with changes to service levels and in resourcing new emerging priorities, and this is reflected in the life of the LTFP.
 Staff levels are reviewed on an annual basis, and assessed on a number of factors including the level of service required by the community, managing both new risks and statutory/legislative requirements.

-The draft Workforce Plan will propose a range of initiatives to attract, develop and retain employees.
-It also proposes building the City's leadership capability and commitment to workforce dynamics and diversity, and putting in place a robust framework so that the City has the necessary skills to deliver the required level of service now and into the future.
+The draft Workforce Plan 2022-2025 will propose a range of initiatives to attract, develop and retain employees.
+It will also propose building the City's leadership capability, focusing on succession planning and ensuring a commitment to workforce dynamics, including flexibility and diversity so that the City has the necessary skills to deliver the required level of service now and into the future.